A Guide to Old Dubai: What to Eat, See and Do!

 When it comes to cultural experiences, visiting the Sheikh Mohammed Centre for Cultural Understanding (SMCCU) is a must.

 It’s well worth checking out the website to see what’s going on during your visit.
-From cultural meals to tours of Old Dubai to educational visits to a local mosque, they offer cultural experiences you can’t get anywhere else.
+From cultural meals to tours of Dubai Old Town to educational visits to a local mosque, they offer cultural experiences you can’t get anywhere else.
 Plus, they’re open to everyone.
 These experiences do book up, so make sure to make your plans well in advance.

 Try Arabic Coffee at the Coffee Museum